iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

 ### Additional material

 - Zettle SDK FAQ Tipping
-- Instruction of how to update Zettle reader software
 - Description of user interaction on Zettle reader when receiving tips

 ## Zettle SDK FAQ tipping